 Chromebooks are different from Windows computers.
 If you want to know more about how to use a Chromebook, visit HCPL Connected for how-to videos, attend a class at a participating library branch or get one-on-one help from a Digital Navigator.
 You can request a flyer for help at your orientation appointment.

 Who do I contact with questions about using the computer?

-A quick start guide packet will be given at checkout to help you with common questions about using the device.
+A quick start guide packet will be given during your orientation appointment to help you with common questions about using the device.

-Visit www.hcpl.net/connected for video how-tos, links to learning resources and class schedules at HCPL branches.
+Visit www.hcpl.net/connected for video how-tos, links to learning resources, and computer class schedules at HCPL branches.

 HCPL staff may also be able to help with basic computer use and common software questions in person at all HCPL branches.